 How likely is it that Black Canary, an outspoken feminist, would be voting to protect Dr. Light for raping her friend?
 (This is later referenced in an issue of Justice League of America.)

 This one is sort of minor compared to most of the others posted already, but why the hell was Kyle sitting at the League conference table at the end?
 He was in space at the time due to events in his own series.
 Now granted, his presence throughout most of the series could be explained as that he decided to come back briefly for Sue's funeral and the investigation into her death, but that still doesn't change the fact that he left the League and handed his seat to John Stewart before leaving Earth—and we saw John at the funeral, too.
-What, Meltzer just didn't care?
+What?

 That'd be my bet.
 His stories usually have minor errors like that.